 There are a few different ways to practice gesture drawing.
 One way is to use a photo or picture as a reference.
 Another way is to practice drawing live models or people in action.
 You can also practice drawing simple shapes to feel the gesture movement.
 Whatever method you choose, practice regularly to see the most significant improvement in your quick drawing skill.

-There are not too many drawing materials required for drawing, you need a drawing pencil, some piece of paper, and perseverance to practice continuously.
+Not too many drawing materials are required for drawing; you need a drawing pencil, some piece of paper, and perseverance to practice continuously.

 Steps in Gesture Drawing Practice

 Here are a few steps to get you started with gesture drawing: